-Note: This article only applies to customers with access to the member experience and, therefore, does not apply to email-only customers.
+Note: This article only applies to communities with access to the web or mobile app experience and, therefore, does not apply to Email-Only communities.

 When sending a push notification to one or more users, sometimes mobile app users do not receive the push notification.
 This includes both test and actual sends.